Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 17.4 “You” the customer will make freely available any documentation and software for the efficient resolution or maintenance of the system in question.

-17.5 All hardware and software items supplied by Community Action Suffolk will come with a 1 year “back to base” warranty unless otherwise stated or required.
+17.5 All hardware and software items supplied by IT Services at CAS Ltd will come with a 1 year “back to base” warranty unless otherwise stated or required.
 The warranty process on items will depend on the manufacturer of the device and their own rules and as we work with a number of different manufacturers these can not be set out in these terms and conditions.
 Usually this warranty process will involve the faulty unit being shipped back to the manufacturer for repair under their defined repair schedule.

-17.6 Community Action Suffolk reserves the right to repair any hardware or software away from the customer address.
+17.6 IT Services at CAS Ltd reserves the right to repair any hardware or software away from the customer address.

 17.7 “You” the customer will ensure that new hardware will have an appropriate electricity supply being made available before installation.